archetype-themes/plugin-theme-component/docs/Build-process.md

 Storefront locales will be brought back as is under the Section's schema file.*

-Since Schema Locales can not be embedded in the section schema, they will be split in the classic one file per locale structure.
-Mapped category will always be "sections" and mapped group will always be your section name.**

 Archie will check for used Snippets at build time and will merge Snippet Locales with the Section's Locales, if any.

 <sup>* To learn more about this structure, please refer to shopify.dev under